Tomás Karmelo Amaya

 Tomás Karmelo Amaya was born for the A:shiwi, Rarámuri, and Yoeme tribes.
 He is a creative director, filmmaker, writer, visual artist, and Indigenous futurist.
 His work focuses on creating opportunities for healing by embracing intentionality and Indigenous teachings in all forms of expression.
 He was raised in West Phoenix, Arizona on the ancestral homelands of The O’odham, Yavapai, Piipaash, Maricopa, and Yaqui tribes.
 His work has been published and featured with the New York Times, CNN, Now This News, Nike, Patagonia, Hasselblad, and Apple among several others.
 He and his wife, Siera Begaye Amaya, co-own Kanion, a creative agency and production company based out of Phoenix, Arizona.
 As a public speaker and educator, his most recent keynote was at Princeton University’s Carl A. Fields Center for Equality + Cultural Understanding to speak on visual storytelling, kinship, and community.

-We look forward to seeing you at our Adobe Tent at Photoville!
-See stunning digital images, before and after eye-popping transformations, courtesy of Lightroom.
-Be inspired by what is possible with professional photographers sharing their work.
+We look forward to seeing you at our Adobe Photo Booth at Photoville!
+Our photographer will take a couple of fun photos and our team will show you a few magic tricks to really make your photo pop.
+Then we will send you the images as you leave the tent!
+Be inspired by what is possible with Lightroom in just a few clicks.
 Surprise yourself with what your mobile phone can do!
-Ask those questions you have been dying to have answered.
+And of course, come on by and ask those questions you have been dying to have answered.

-Meet the artists on photowalks with our Adobe Lightroom Ambassadors from Thailand, China, UK and US!
+Meet the artists on photowalks with our Adobe Lightroom Ambassadors from Australia, India, and the US!
 Hear their unique personal story as well as the story behind their Photoville exhibit.
 Learn what motivates and inspires them.
 Join them on a photowalk to take in local attractions and learn tips/tricks on capturing compelling photographs.

 Adobe Lightroom Ambassador: Tomás Karmelo Amaya